cashby88/PigglyWig/README.md

 Testing for Bank class:
-Testing confirms that customer name corresponds to not only CustomerId, but to Account ID(s) as well.
+Testing confirms that customer name corresponds to not only CustomerId, but to Account Id(s) as well.
 The removal, addition, and getting customer is then tested.
-In addition, the retrieval of customers accounts based on NAME, CustomerId, and AccountID is tested.
+In addition, the retrieval of customers accounts based on NAME, CustomerId, and AccountId is tested.